yngtodd/arcade/docs/source/index.rst

 Arcade Documentation
 ====================

-Lunar is a library for OpenAI's retro arcade games.
+Arcade is a library for OpenAI's retro arcade games.

 .. toctree::
    :maxdepth: 2